apache/couchdb-documentation/src/cluster/sharding.rst

 *n*.

 *q* is the number of database shards to maintain. *n* is the number of copies of each document to distribute.
+The default value for n is 3, and for q is 8.
 With q=8, the database is split into 8 shards.
 With n=3, the cluster distributes three replicas of each shard.
 Altogether, that's 24 shards for a single database.
 In a default 3-node cluster, each node would receive 8 shards.
 In a 4-node cluster, each node would receive 6 shards.
+We recommend in the general case that the number of nodes in your cluster should be a multiple of n, so that shards are distributed evenly.

 CouchDB nodes have a ``etc/default.ini`` file with a section named ``[cluster]`` which looks like this: